Named storms are a common occurrence in the UK, especially in the winter. But how can you protect your home from the storms?

 Drains and Pipes

 Firstly, it’s important to know that emergency policies will not usually provide cover in the event of storm-flooding.
 This will fall under the remit of your buildings and contents insurance, so make sure to check your policy wording to know in exactly which events you will and won’t be provided cover.

 That being said, Home Emergency Cover will help out if you experience a flood which is caused by your internal plumbing and drainage system.
-So if a blocked pipe causes your kitchen to flood then you’ll receive emergency assistance.
+So if a blocked pipe or some loose butt weld fittings cause your kitchen to flood then you’ll receive emergency assistance.
 The same goes for any leaks throughout your system – these will be dealt with promptly to prevent any further damage to your home.

-Whilst this winter has not been a particularly cold one – December of 2015 turned out to be the warmest so far since records began in 1910 – it’s worth noting that Home Emergency Cover will also protect your boiler in the event of a breakdown.
-Heating and hot water are essentials of modern-day living, and ones which really do make a difference if you’ve spent the day out and about, braving the rain.
-So when considering how best to protect your home in the face of Britain’s storms, don’t forget to take care of your boiler, and it’ll take care of you.
+Whilst this winter has not been a particularly cold one, it’s worth noting that Home Emergency Cover will also protect your boiler in the event of a breakdown.
+Heating and hot water are essentials of modern-day living and ones which really do make a difference if you’ve spent the day out and about, braving the rain.
+So when considering how best to protect your home from storms, don’t forget to take care of your boiler.
+It’ll take care of you back.

 Against the Elements

-All in all, Home Emergency Cover from Best Price FS provides a great level of protection during stormy weather.
-It’s at this point that your home is most vulnerable, but you can ensure your own peace of mind and comfort with this emergency assistance policy, all for just £79 a year.
+All in all, Home Emergency Cover from Best Price FS provides a great level of assistance when it comes to protecting your home from storms.
+It’s at this point that your home is most vulnerable, but you can ensure your own peace of mind and comfort with this emergency assistance policy, all for just £91.25 a year.
 To find out more and to get covered today, visit Home Emergency Cover.
 Visit Home Emergency Cover